MoonwaveInteractive/Moonwave.SATNET/README.md

 if (assesmentState == AssesmentState.Valid)
 {
-    // There is a valid WinSAT assesment available and valid.
+    // There is a valid WinSAT assesment available.
 }
 ```